 Suite 365 (4th floor) 93 Hope Street Glasgow G2 6LD

 The address is Suite 365 (4th floor), 93 Hope Street, Glasgow, G2 6LD.
 That’s right opposite Glasgow Central Station.
 The building is called Central Chambers, please use the entrance right next to Cafe Nero.
 Inside the building take the stairs/lift up to the 4th floor, turn left and then it will be the 4th door on the left hand side.
 It’s a lime green door with my name on it.

-Please arrive about 5 minutes before the booked time slot for your first treatment as this will allow you to fill in the health check list without using up your treatment time.
-You will only have to fill this in once before your first appointment.
-I leave generally 15 minutes between appointments to prepare the room, so you should be fine arriving a little early (there is a sign on the door indicating whether I’m still with a client or not).
-Unfortunately I do not have a waiting area, if you arrive way too early I can recommend the coffee shop on the ground floor.
+Please try to arrive on time.
+I leave 30 minutes between appointments, so if you arrive a little early that’s not a problem (there is a sign on the door indicating whether I’m still with a client or not).
+Unfortunately I do not have a waiting area, if you arrive way too early I can recommend the coffee shop on the ground floor

 For Relax & Unwind treatments there is usually no assessment as these are purely to de-stress.
 However, you will have to fill in a health questionnaire before your first treatment.
 For all other treatments there will usually be an assessment in the beginning.
 Depending on the reason for the treatment, the length and details of the assessment can obviously vary (for example: range of motion test, posture, pain levels etc.).
 If it’s just a “maintenance massage” the assessment can be as simple as asking a few questions.
 I can’t stress enough that a thorough assessment is an important first step to a successful treatment and is therefore part of the treatment time.
 Please note that an assessment is not the same as a diagnosis from a medical professional such as a GP.
 I’m a massage therapist, not a doctor.